 April 12 daylong, statewide

-Catholic School students across the state of Vermont will participate in a day of caring for creation.
-This day of care will include education, action, and/or prayer.
-Activities may focus directly on the environment or on those who suffer from environmental degradation.
+Catholic school students across the state of Vermont participated in a day of caring for creation.
+The day included education, action, and prayer.
+Activities focused directly on the environment and also on those who suffer from environmental degradation.
 Details, photos, and video of the day in Vermont Catholic.

 April 23 - Earth Day and Mercy Sunday 5:00-7:00 pm Holy Family Parish Center, Essex Junction

-In honor of Global Catholic Climate Movement's Mercy2Earth Weekend (Earth Day, April 22, and Mercy Sunday, April 23), Holy Family-St. Lawrence parish will host a roundtable discussion on parish initiatives for creation sustainability.
-Topics will include renewable energy, energy efficiency, waste management, clean water, living simply, impacts on communities, and eco-spirituality.
-Evening prayer, focused on Pope Francis’ 2016 statement “Show Mercy to our Common Home,” will accompany the discussion.
-RSVP at https://www.facebook.com/events/214784942323005/
+In honor of Global Catholic Climate Movement’s Mercy2Earth Weekend (Earth Day, April 22, and Divine Mercy Sunday, April 23), Holy Family Church hosted roundtable discussions on parish initiatives for creation sustainability.
+Topics included renewable energy, energy efficiency, waste management, clean water, living simply, impacts on communities, and eco-spirituality.
+Evening prayer, focused on Pope Francis’ message of mercy for the earth, accompanied the discussion.
+Read more about the event in Vermont Catholic.

 May 19 7:00 pm St. John Vianney Church, South Burlington

 Join in giving praise to God for the gift of creation with Sing Praise to God All the Earth, a concert with well known composers from OCP, the publisher of the Breaking Bread, Today's Missal, Glory and Praise, and Spirit & Song hymnals and missalettes.
 The music featured is inspired by reflections on Pope Francis' encyclical, "Laudato Si".
 View and Print Poster